wustep/me-ghost/README.md

     - ([Ran into some issues with pagination related to #get](https://github.com/TryGhost/Ghost/issues/9011))
 - ✔️ Custom 404 page with 404-porcupine
 - ✔️ Commenting with [Commento](https://commento.io/)
+  - ✔️ Disable on any post by setting `window.disableCommento` to `true` in Code Injection
+  - Resyle to be more Bulma-like
 - ✔️ Claps with [Applause](https://applause-button.com/)
+  - Disable on any page by setting `window.disableApplause` to `true`
 - ✔️ Additional scripts:
   - ✔️ Add [jQuery v3.4](https://jquery.com/) via CDN
   - ✔️ [Syntax highlighting](https://github.com/highlightjs/highlight.js/blob/master/README.md) for programming code blocks with Highlight.js